Own-Data-Privateer/hoardy-web/README.md

 Personal Private Passive Web Archive (`pwebarc`) is a suite of tools to capture, collect, save, mirror, manage archives of (i.e. hoard), and view web pages and whole websites offline.

-In short, `pwebarc`'s main workflow is this: you install an extension/add-on into the browser of your choice (desktop versions of both Firefox- and Chromium-based browsers are supported, as well as Firefox-for-Android-based browsers) and just browse the web while it captures and archives **everything your browser fetches from the network** to your local file system in a way that can be used to reconstruct and replay your browsing session later (by default, the extension has lots of options controlling what data from which tabs should and should not be captured).
+In short, `pwebarc`'s main workflow is this: you install an extension/add-on into the browser of your choice (desktop versions of both Firefox- and Chromium-based browsers as well as Firefox-for-Android-based browsers are supported) and just browse the web while it captures and archives **everything your browser fetches from the network** to your local file system or (optionally) a remote archiving server in a way that can be used to reconstruct and replay your browsing session later (by default, the extension has lots of options controlling what data from which tabs should and should not be captured).

 - See ["Why"](#why) section for why you might want to do this.
 - See ["Highlights"](#highlights) section for a longer description of what `pwebarc` does and does not do.
 - See ["Alternatives"](#alternatives) for comparisons to alternatives.
 - See ["Frequently Asked Questions"](./extension/page/help.org#faq) for the answers to those, including the questions about common quirks you can encounter while using `pwebarc`.
 - See ["Quickstart"](#quickstart) section for setup instructions.

+If you are reading this on GitHub, be aware that this repository is [a mirror of a repository on the author's web site](https://oxij.org/software/pwebarc/).
+In author's humble opinion, the rendering of the documentation pages there is superior to what can be seen on GitHub (its implemented via [`pandoc`](https://pandoc.org/) there).

 # Screenshots